 Take a look at this M.2 to SATA express adapter board.
 The gold finger on the front SATA express interface is distinct from the ordinary SATA interface.
 It has more than 3+7 gold fingers, and the length is not uniform.

 It is also possible to see the version Rev:1.0 (A00) marked on the circuit board, the manufacturing date of 2015-08-17, from this point of view, which should be the same version as the previous generation Precision 7710, which appeared on the market in 2015.

-In the back of the adapter board, the number and arrangement of the 15+7 gold finger, and SATA exactly the same — this is why the SATA express compatible SATA, so why, Precision 7720 is also perfect to install and use 2.5-inch SATA hard drive.
+In the back of the adapter board, the number and arrangement of the 15+7 gold finger, and SATA are same — this is why the SATA express compatible SATA, so why, Precision 7720 is also perfect to install and use 2.5-inch SATA hard drive.